 In addition to being environmentally-beneficial and sustainable, owning our own source of power helps us to produce Bitcoin at one of the lowest prices among our publicly traded peers.
 We also believe that owning our own power source makes us a more attractive partner to crypto asset mining equipment purveyors.
-For example, we have been able to enter into partnerships with crypto asset industry participants, including miner sharing arrangements, because we offered competitive power rates in a mutually beneficial arrangement.
-We believe other miner manufacturers or suppliers may be more willing to work with us because our vertical integration, strong financial position, and industrial scale make us a dependable partner.
-We have entered into a definitive agreement to purchase a second coal refuse power generation facility and a non-binding letter of intent to purchase a third coal refuse power generation facility.
-We intend to leverage these competitive advantages to continue to grow our business through the opportunistic acquisition of additional power generating assets and miners.
+For example, we have been able to enter into partnerships with crypto asset industry participants and share miners because we offered competitive power rates in a mutually beneficial arrangement.
+Other miner manufacturers or suppliers may be more willing to work with us because our vertical integration, strong financial position, and industrial scale make us a dependable partner.
+We have entered into a non-binding letter of intent to purchase two additional coal refuse power generation facilities, and we intend to leverage these competitive advantages to continue to grow our business through the opportunistic acquisition of power generating assets and miners.

-We currently operate approximately 1,800 crypto asset mining computers (known as "miners") with hash rate capacity of approximately 85 petahash per second ("PH/s").
-Since April 1, 2021, we have entered into three definitive agreements with multiple suppliers to purchase over 27,300 additional miners with a total hash capacity equal to over 2,600 PH/s.
-Of these miners, 93% are scheduled to be delivered in 2021, with the first batch scheduled for delivery in August 2021, and the remaining 7% throughout 2022.
-With part of the proceeds of the IPO, we intend to procure an additional 27,900 miners, which we anticipate will bring our total hash rate capacity to approximately 3,000 PH/s by December 2021 and to over 5,300 PH/s by December 2022.
-We intend to house our miners at the Scrubgrass Plant, the Panther Creek Energy Facility (the "Panther Creek Plant"), a coal refuse power generation facility that we have under contract to purchase (subject to customary closing conditions and regulatory approvals), and an additional coal refuse power generation facility (the "Third Plant") that we have under a letter of intent to purchase.
+We currently operate approximately 3,000 crypto asset mining computers (known as "miners") with hash rate capacity of approximately 100 petahash ("PH/s").
+Since April 1, 2021, we have entered into definitive agreements with multiple suppliers to purchase over 27,300 additional miners with a total hash capacity equal to over 2,600 PH/s.
+Of these miners, 92% are scheduled to be delivered in 2021, with the first batch scheduled for delivery in August 2021, and the remaining 8% throughout 2022.
+With part of the proceeds of this offering, we intend to procure an additional 27,900 miners, which we anticipate will bring our total hash rate capacity to approximately 3,000 PH/s by December 2021 and to over 5,300 PH/s by December 2022.
+We intend to house our miners at the Scrubgrass Plant and the two coal refuse power generation facilities currently under letter of intent that we intend to purchase.